rileylemm/eli/README.md

   - Lower values (0.1-0.3): More focused, predictable responses
   - Higher values (0.7-1.0): More creative, varied responses

+## Privacy

+We take your privacy seriously.
+This extension:
+- Stores your API keys and preferences locally on your device
+- Only sends data to the AI service you select, using your own API key
+- Never collects or stores your data on our servers

+For more details, see our [Privacy Policy](PRIVACY-POLICY.md).

 ## Development

 ### Project Structure